diaomin/crnn-mxnet-chinese-text-recognition/README.md

 Some changes are:

-* use raw mxnet.ctc instead of warp-ctc.
+* use raw MXNet CTC Loss instead of WarpCTC Loss.
 No more complicated installation.
 * public pre-trained model for anyone.
 No more a-few-days training.
 * add online `predict` function and script.
 Easy to use.